What Size Moving Trailer Do You Need for Your Move?

 What size trailer do you need for moving?

 The best trailer size for your move depends on how much and what kind of stuff you’re hauling.
-Moving trailers come in a variety of sizes, from a small 4 ft. x 8 ft. cargo trailer (best for a handful of boxes) to a 6 ft. x 12 ft. utility trailer (ideal for your lawn equipment or ATV).
+Moving trailers come in a variety of sizes, from a small 4 ft. x 8 ft. cargo trailer to a 6 ft. x 12 ft. utility trailer.
+Take accurate measurements of the stuff you're hauling using our guide to calculating linear and cubic feet and use the table, below.

 Compare cargo trailer sizes